 Strategize the best way to get the word out about the job.
 Determine who will be involved in each part, for example, who will review resumes, schedule interviews, and make the final decision.

 It’s important to use keywords to cut down on your search time during the recruitment process.
-This can be the most time-consuming part of recruiting, and keywords can help to weed out unqualified candidates.
+This can be the most time-consuming part of recruiting, and keywords can help to weed out unqualified candidates and find passive candidates.